 American Express Company share dividends

-While American Express Company's payout ratio might seem fairly standard, it's worth remembering that American Express Company may be investing much of the rest of its net profits in future growth.
+While American Express Company's payout ratio might seem low, this can signify that American Express Company is investing more in its future growth.

 Have American Express Company's shares ever split?

 American Express Company's shares were split on a 10000:8753 basis on 2 October 2005.
 So if you had owned 8753 shares the day before before the split, the next day you'd have owned 10000 shares.
 This wouldn't directly have changed the overall worth of your American Express Company shares – just the quantity.
 However, indirectly, the new 12.5% lower share price could have impacted the market appetite for American Express Company shares which in turn could have impacted American Express Company's share price.

 Over the last 12 months, American Express Company's shares have ranged in value from as little as US$88.0831 up to US$189.03.
 A popular way to gauge a stock's volatility is its "beta".

 Beta is a measure of a share's volatility in relation to the market.
 The market (NYSE average) beta is 1, while American Express Company's is 1.2323.
 This would suggest that American Express Company's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).

 American Express Company overview